The International Bankers Charitable Trust

 Member Recommendations: The “Pitch Your Charity” initiative allows WCIB members to propose charities for £2,000 grants.
 Building relationships with members of the Worshipful Company may provide a pathway to support.

-Committee Engagement: Shamir Sanghrajka, Chair of the Charity & Education Committee, is the key decision-maker for charitable grants.
+Committee Engagement: The Charity & Education Committee oversees charitable grants.
 Organisations aligned with the Trust's focus on youth development, financial literacy, and employability should consider making contact through the Clerk's office.

 Long-term Partnerships: The Trust explicitly states its preference for developing long-term relationships with charities that have ongoing programmes.
 Demonstrating sustainability and measurable impact over time is valued.